 You’ve taken care of your dog and have practiced being great dog parents.
 Now you are welcoming a newborn baby into your life and entering parenthood.
 As the stork is ready to deliver your baby, you may have concerns about how your dog will react and cope with the newest addition to your family.
-Though dogs are generally happy to see new people, they may not react that way if the attention they were once getting is being divided.
+Though dogs are generally happy to see new people, they may not act that way if the attention they were once getting is divided.
 Here are a few scenarios about introducing dogs to babies that you may not know.

 My Dog Is Trained So No Need For Worry:

 No matter how well-trained your dog is, they will have a new reaction when introducing your baby to them.
 Your dog may have anxiety if not prepared for the arrival of the baby.
 Teaching your dog commands relevant to bring home a newborn can calm them down so they may have a positive association with your baby.

 Here are some useful training tips for your dog:

 - Teach your dog an “ away” command – There will be times where you have to give your undivided attention to your baby, but your dog wants to play or wants your attention.
 Teaching your dog the “away” helps them understand that you can’t give them attention.
 They’ll realize that this isn’t the appropriate time.

 - Introduce baby items like toys and strollers – Dogs may not be used to baby items like strollers, pacifiers, and baby toys.
 They may often claim it as their own and chew on those items are take them away from the baby.
 Introducing baby items to your dog, and putting rules around them as you bring them into the house will help them adapt to the changes.